aptos-foundation/AIPs/aips/aip-40.md

 last-call-end-date (*optional): 07/10/2023
 type: Standard
 created: 06/18/2023
-updated (*optional):
+updated: 08/11/2023
 requires (*optional):
 ---

+todo: change the git hash for all links once the PR lands

 # AIP-40 - Address Standard v1

 ## Summary
 This standard defines the following:

-- What format APIs should return addresses in.
+- What format APIs / tools should return addresses in.
-- What formats APIs should accept addresses in.
+- What formats APIs / tools should accept addresses in.
 - How addresses should be displayed.
 - How addresses should be stored.